elatov/elatov.github.io/_posts/2013-06-15-configure-ad-replication-with-windows-2008.md

 author: Karim Elatov
 layout: post
 permalink: /2013/06/configure-ad-replication-with-windows-2008/
-dsq_thread_id:
-  - 1405505844
 categories: ['home_lab', 'os']
 tags: ['dns', 'active_directory', 'win2k8r2']
 ---

 ## Types of AD replication

 With Active Directory (AD) there are multiple types of replication.
-From "[What Is Active Directory Replication Topology?](http://technet.microsoft.com/en-us/library/cc775549%28WS.10%29.aspx)":
+From "[What Is Active Directory Replication Topology?](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2003/cc775549(v=ws.10))":

 > As such, replication within sites generally occurs at high speeds between domain controllers that are on the same network segment.
 Similarly, site link objects can be configured to represent the wide area network (WAN) links that connect LANs.
 Replication between sites usually occurs over these WAN links, which might be costly in terms of bandwidth.
 To accommodate the differences in distance and cost of replication within a site and replication between sites, the intrasite replication topology is created to optimize speed, and the intersite replication topology is created to minimize cost.
 > ...